dino0320/dino0320.github.io/docs/_posts/web-browser/google-chrome/set-up-chrome-remote-desktop/en/2025-07-11-set-up-chrome-remote-desktop-en.md

 Start by setting up Chrome Remote Desktop on the destination PC.

 Open Chrome and go to the [Chrome Web Store](https://chromewebstore.google.com/) to add Chrome Remote Desktop to Chrome.
-You’ll need to be signed in to your Google account in Chrome.
+You'll need to be signed in to your Google account in Chrome.

 ![Chrome Remote Desktop page on the Chrome Web Store](/assets/images/{{ page.categories[0] }}/{{ page.categories[1] }}/{{ page.page_name }}/image1.png "Chrome Remote Desktop page on the Chrome Web Store")